Who’s Who on the AFRECS Board

 A lay preacher in the United Methodist Church, was a Peace Corps volunteer in Ethiopia, and 2011-12 in served as as Senior Advisor on Darfur for the U.S. Special Envoy to Sudan: Executive Director Dane Smith

-A retired lawyer in the homebuilding industry, attends Church of the Ascension in Denver, Colorado, and has served as our President since 2016: President Phil Darrow
+A retired lawyer in the homebuilding industry and attends Church of the Ascension in Denver, Colorado: Phil Darrow

 Our Treasurer Larry Duffee spent three years as a missionary of The Episcopal Church to the Episcopal Church of Sudan — initially intending to devote only four months helping the Provincial Secretary’s office in Juba develop improved methods of financial management.